Yes No Share to Facebook

 Involves a Special Request Due to Maintenance Concerns

-Is It Legal For a Tenant to Withhold Payment of Rent Until Maintenance or Repair Issues Are Completed By the Landlord?
+Is a Tenant Allowed to Withhold Rent From a Landlord Until Maintenance or Repair Issues Are Addressed?

 It Is Unlawful and Improper For a Tenant to Withhold Rent From a Landlord.
 Instead, a Tenant May Apply to the Landlord Tenant Board to Pay Rent to the Landlord Tenant Board.